ci-lab-cz/crem-pharm/README.md

 N - negatively charged center
 e - exclusion volume

-Definition of pharmacophore features are detrmined by [pmapper](https://github.com/DrrDom/pmapper) by default.
-Exclusion volumes can be parsed from the model file or specified manually.
+Definition of pharmacophore features are determined by [pmapper](https://github.com/DrrDom/pmapper) by default.
+Exclusion volumes can be read from a model file or specified manually.

 ```text